fire-archive/DesignConcepts/chapters/level_05.md

 ## Lessons Learned

 The most important takeaway from today is that game design is not a trivial task.
 It is difficult, mainly because of the nature of MDA.
 The designer creates rules, which create play, which create the player experience.
 Every rule created has a doubly-indirect effect on the player, and this is hard to predict and control.
 This also explains why making one small rules change in a game can have ripple effects that drastically alter how the game is played.
-And yet, a designer’s task is to create a favorable player experience.
+And yet, a designer's task is to create a favorable player experience.

 This is why playtesting is so important.
 It is the most effective way to gauge the effects of rules changes when you are uncertain.